237 W. 51st Street,

 With a new name, though one that didn’t last long, the Warner Theatre, on August 15, 1947, hosted the world premiere of the movie version of “Life With Father”.
 On May 16, 1948, the Warner Theatre closed.
 The theatre was sold and the movie screen was removed.
 On January 22, 1949, the theatre reopened for stage shows with “All For Love”, renamed Mark Hellinger Theatre, after the producer.
 The Warner name was then transferred to the Strand Theatre at Broadway and W. 47th Street.

-The Broadway musical “My Fair Lady” with Rex Harrison and Julie Andrews opened here in 1956, and lasting for six years, was the first hugely successful stage show at this theatre.
-By the 1960’s, the theater’s fortunes began to nosedive.
+The Mark Hellinger Theatre hosted the Broadway musical “My Fair Lady” with Rex Harrison and Julie Andrews which opened here in 1956, and lasting for six years, was the first hugely successful stage show at this theatre.
+By the 1960’s, the theatre’s fortunes began to nosedive.
 The Nederlander Organization became the new owners in 1970.
-Some productions were less successful than others and the theater barely eeked through the 1970’s and 1980’s.
+Some productions were less successful than others and the theatre barely eeked through the 1970’s and 1980’s.
 The last successful production was Mickey Rooney and Anne Miller in “Sugar Babes”, which ran from 1979 to 1982.
-By 1989, the Nederlander Organization leased the theater to a church group.
+The last production at the Mark Hellinger Theatre was Peter Allen’s “Legs Diamond” which closed in February 1989.
+The Nederlander Organization leased the theatre to a church group.
 Three years later, the building was sold for $17 million and became the home for the Times Square Church.
 The church has well maintained the theatre.
 Both the exterior and interior are protected by New York City landmark law.